Research Interests

 Poulomi Bhadra

-Poulomi Bhadra is an Assistant Professor and Assistant Director at the Jindal Institute of Behavioural Sciences (JIBS), and also a Research Fellow at the Centre for India China Studies (CICS).
-She founded the Centre for Criminology and Forensic Studies (CCFS) at JIBS in January 2020, in recognition of a need to incorporate scientific and legal education.
+Poulomi Bhadra is an Assistant Professor of Crime Studies at JIBS and a Fellow at the Centre for India Australia Studies (CIAS).
+She founded the Centre for Criminology and Forensic Studies (CCFS) at JGU in January 2020.
 Prior to joining JGU, she has worked with the Natural History Museum, London and the London Metropolitan Police on research in forensic entomology.
-She is presently a member of the South Asian Society of Victimology and Criminology, the International Society of Criminology and the Chartered Society of Forensic Science, UK.
+She is presently a member of the South Asian Society of Victimology and Criminology, the International Society for Criminology, the European Society for Criminology and the Chartered Society of Forensic Science, UK.

 Research Experience